 Use an NLGI Grade 1 or Grade 2 multipurpose chassis grease.
 If grease leaks out from under the cam head, the camshaft bracket grease seal is worn or damaged.
-For grease seal replacement instructions, see Group 42 of the Recreational Vehicle Chassis Workshop Manual.
+For grease seal replacement instructions, see Group 42 of the Recreational Vehicle Chassis Workshop Manual, or take the vehicle to an authorized Freightliner dealer.

-Camshaft brackets without grease fittings are fitted with special seals and packed with extendedlubrication-interval chassis grease.
+Camshaft brackets without grease fittings are fitted with special seals and packed with extended-lubrication-interval chassis grease.
 Grease them only when the camshaft is disassembled for servicing.